Social Issues

 ‘Documenting Police Use of Force’ Filmmakers & Reporters on Navigating Obstacles in Their Reporting

-The filmmakers and reporters behind "Documenting Police Use of Force" spoke about how they built an extensive database and created a visual narrative that traces why and how people die in the wake of police using what is known as “less-lethal force.”
+The filmmakers of “Documenting Police Use of Force” spoke about how they created a visual narrative that traces why and how people die in the wake of police using what is known as “less-lethal force.”

 April 30, 2024